azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

-# The steps to understand
+# General steps to understand terms in Japanese and English

 ```js
 // PERFECT-katakana-translation